Dazannah/usermanager/README.md

 4. Set up .env</br>
    Copy .env.example to .env</br>

-   Left APP_INSTALLED on false and APP_IS_LOCAL_ACCOUNT_ENEABLED on true if you want to create a sysAdmin local account on start.
+   Left APP_INSTALLED set to false and APP_IS_LOCAL_ACCOUNT_ENABLED on true if you want to create a sysAdmin local account on start.
 You can also do it later.</br>
    Fill out the DB section</br></br>

-   If you want to use LDAP authenctication, fill out the LDAP section.<br>
+   If you want to use LDAP authentication, fill out the LDAP section.<br>
    You can test LDAP connection with:
    ```
    php artisan ldap:test